twilson63/colonial/README.md

     vim people/[your nickname].haml

-Whether you prefer haml or erb, it is important to put a yaml header on your file, so the system can reconize it and create the link to your page:
+Whether you prefer haml or erb, it is important to put a yaml header on your file, so the system can reconize it and create the link to your page.
+For people and projects, the header must have an attribute called `name`; for pages, the header must have an attribute called `title`.
+The `path` attribute is also available to change the URL path to something other than the filename without the extension.

     ---
     name: [You full name]
-    path: [name of your file. eg john]
+    path: [Optional; name other than that of your file]
     ---

 Then below the header you are welcome to start building your page.